From the Great Famine in Cork to America

 1924.
 Met with Herbert Hoover, Secretary of Commerce and Governor of Pennsylvania early in January.
 Does some work with Mary Field Parton on her autobiography.
 Heads for Chicago and onto Los Angeles where she spends the summer in the warm climate.
 Her “faithful friend” of 45 years, Terence V Powderly dies.
 Returns to Washington and stays with Emma Powderly.
 Meeting with President Calvin Coolidge to support his re-election.

 1925.
 Very ill for some time.
 In August, the Autobiography of Mother Jones published.

 1927.
 However she took ill and later stated that she “had been quite sick and was in the Garfield Hospital hanging between life and death”.
-Looked after by the Manning family, strong unionists.
+Looked after by the Manning family, strong trade unionists.
 Remained concerned if somewhat exasperated that Tom Mooney would not accept parole.

 1928.
 In May she moves about 8 miles (13kms) from Emma Powderly’s house to the farmhouse of Lily Burgess in Hyattsville in Maryland.

 1929.
 Stays with the Burgess family.
 Entertained many union friends who called to see her.
 Gradually her strength was failing.